 Alabama Policy Institute

-The Alabama Policy Institute (API) is a conservative think tank "dedicated to the preservation of free markets, limited government and strong families."
-It is a state think tank member of the State Policy Network (SPN).
+The Alabama Policy Institute (API) is a right-wing think tank that claims to be "dedicated to the preservation of free markets, limited government and strong families."
+It is an affiliate member of the State Policy Network (SPN).
 API's former president, Gary Palmer, was also the president of SPN's board of directors.
 API is now led by Caleb Crosby.